raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 to reset the idle timer -- such as a Session Signaling Idle Timeout message (see {{idletimeout}}), or any other valid DNS message -- or close the connection.

+If a client disconnects from the network abruptly, without cleanly closing its connection, the server learns of this after failing to receive further traffic from that client.
 If, at any time during the life of the connection, the full idle-timeout value (i.e., 30 seconds by default) elapses without any DNS messages being sent or received on a connection,